Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Abstract

 \section{Abstract}

-Recognizing kinship - a soft biometric with vast applications - in photos has piqued the interest of many machine vision researchers.
-The large-scale \ac{fiw} database promoted the problem by supporting annual kinship-based vision challenges that saw consistent performance improvements.
-We have now begun to approach performance levels for image-based systems acceptable for practical use - something unforeseeable a decade ago.
-However, biometric systems can benefit from multi-modal perspectives, as information contained in multimedia can add to and complement that of still images.
-Thus, we aim to narrow the gap from research-to-reality by extending \ac{fiw} with multimedia data (\ie video, audio, and contextual transcripts).
-Specifically, we introduce the first large-scale dataset for recognizing kinship in multimedia, the \ac{fiwmm} database.
-We utilize automated machinery to collect, annotate, and prepare the data with minimal human input and no financial cost.
-This large-scale, multimedia corpus allows problem formulations to follow more realistic template-based protocols.
-We show significant improvements in benchmarks for multiple kin-based tasks when additional media-types are added.
-Experiments provide insights by highlighting edge cases to inspire future research and areas of improvement.
-Emphasis is put on short and long-term research directions, with the overarching intent to increase the potential of systems built to automatically detect kinship in multimedia.
-Furthermore, we expect a broader range of researchers with recognition tasks, generative modeling, speech understanding, and nature-based narratives.
+\cre{Kinship, a soft biometric detectable in media, is fundamental for a myriad of use-cases.} Despite the difficulty of detecting kinship, annual data challenges using \dif{still-images} have consistently \dif{improved performances} and attracted new researchers.
+Now, systems \dif{reach} performance levels unforeseeable a decade ago, closing in on performances acceptable to deploy in practice.
+Like other biometric tasks, we expect systems can receive help from other modalities.
+We hypothesize that adding modalities to \ac{fiw}, which has only \dif{still-images,} will improve performance.
+Thus, to narrow the gap between research and reality and enhance the power of kinship recognition systems, we extend \ac{fiw} with multimedia (MM) data (\ie video, audio, and text captions).
+Specifically, we introduce the first publicly available multi-task MM kinship dataset.
+To build \ac{fiwmm}, we developed machinery to \dif{automatically collect, annotate, and prepare the data, requiring minimal human input and no financial cost.} The proposed MM corpus allows the \dif{problem statements} to be more realistic template-based protocols.
+We show significant improvements in all benchmarks with the added modalities.
+The results highlight edge cases to inspire future research with different areas of improvement. \ac{fiwmm} supplies the data needed to increase the potential of automated systems to detect kinship in MM.
+It also allows experts from diverse fields to collaborate in novel ways.